-- THIN SYSTEM APPLICATION: A floor coating system applied at insufficient coverage rates may delaminate. - PROJECT SPECIFICATION: The applied system was not designed for project conditions. - POOR SURFACE PREPARATION: Substrate was not properly prepared for acceptance of coating system. - IMPROPER CURE TIME: Coating was not fully cured.
+- Thin System Application: A floor coating system applied at insufficient coverage rates may delaminate. - Project Specification: The applied system was not designed for project conditions. - Poor Surface Preparation: Substrate was not properly prepared for acceptance of coating system. - Improper Cure Time: Coating was not fully cured.

 - 1. Remove all loose, peeling, or unbonded material. - 2.
-Remove oil or grease by using an industrial-type degreaser or NEOGARD® 8500 BioDegradable Cleaner.
+Remove oil or grease by using an industrial-type degreaser or Neogard 8500 BioDegradable Cleaner.
 Deeply penetrated contaminants may require removal by mechanical methods. - 3.
-Abrade concrete to an ICRI CSP3 or CSP4 surface profile. - 4.
+Abrade concrete to ICRI CSP3 or CSP4 surface profile. - 4.
 Ensure substrate is clean and dry prior to coating. - 5.
-Re-apply coating as per the NEOGARD® Flooring Application Manual.
+Re-apply coating as per Neogard Guide Specifications or the Neogard Flooring Application Manual.

-- POOR SURFACE PREPARATION: Mechanically prepare substrate to industry standard (ICRI surface profile CSP3 or CSP4).
-Ensure substrate is clean and dry. - PROJECT SPECIFICATION/THIN SYSTEM APPLICATION: Ensure that the appropriate system is specified for existing project conditions and intended use.
-Install coatings at recommended application rates. - IMPROPER CURE TIME: It is important that the completed system is allowed to fully cure for a minimum of 24-48 hours for foot traffic, forklift or heavy loads.
+- Poor Surface Preparation: Mechanically prepare substrate to ICRI surface profile CSP3 or CSP4 .
+Ensure substrate is clean and dry. - Project Specification/Thin System Application: Ensure that the appropriate system is specified for existing project conditions and intended use.
+Install coatings at recommended application rates. - Improper Cure Time: Allow the system to fully cure for a minimum of 24-48 hours for foot traffic, forklift or heavy loads.
 Before the floor is subject to chemical exposure/spills, it should be allowed to cure for a minimum of 7 days.